Don't miss out on your 1st choice course

-94% of graduates working or in further study (HESA Graduate Outcomes Survey conducted in 2019)
+9 out of 10 Graduates in work and/or further study (HESA Graduate Outcomes Survey 2018/19)

 Submitting your application

 Once you’ve chosen which courses to apply for, completed your personal statement and got your reference, you can complete the rest of the application and submit it.

 You need the course’s UCAS code – highlighted in purple at the top of each course page – and our institution code – P80.